12 Home Staging Tips for Homeowners Trying to Sell

 Pros and Cons of Hiring a Professional Home Stager

-Marketing focus, objectivity Cost
+• Marketing focus, objectivity

-Camera-worthy polish Feeling displaced
+• Camera-worthy polish

 12 Tips for Home Staging Success

-Whether you decide to hire a helper or do the work yourself, here’s a list of home staging ideas to keep in mind.
+Whether you decide to hire a helper or do the work yourself, here’s a list of home-staging ideas to keep in mind.

 1. Clear the Clutter

-Clutter is distracting and it takes up space.
+Clutter is distracting, and it takes up space.
 As soon as you hire a real estate agent, they’ll likely nudge you to sell, donate, or throw away anything you no longer use.
-Things you want to keep but won’t need for a while (seasonal clothing and sports equipment, photo albums and keepsakes, or books you hope to read someday), can be boxed up and stored until you move.
+Things you want to keep but won’t need for a while (seasonal clothing and sports equipment, photo albums and keepsakes, or books you hope to read someday) can be boxed up and stored until you move.
 But remember: Buyers will want to assess your closet space, so you may want to move those boxes to the basement or rent a storage space.

 2. Depersonalize

 Framed family photos, souvenirs, your kids’ artwork, and other personal items can get in the way when buyers try to envision themselves living in your home.
 Even the day-to-day stuff can divert attention from the illusion you’re trying to create.
-That means no shoes by the front door, no wet towels in the hamper, and trying to keep bathroom counters clear of everything but hand soap and guest towels.
+That means no shoes by the front door, no wet towels in the hamper, and keeping bathroom counters clear of everything but hand soap and guest towels.

 3. Deep Clean